15 Visualization

 arrange(country, condition, subj_id, trial_num)

 In this study, pairs of children played the “inequity game”: they sat across from one another and were given a particular allocation of snacks.
-On some trials, each participant was allocated the same amount (Equal trials) and on some trials they were allocated different amounts (Unequal trials).
+On some trials, each participant was allocated the same amount (“equal” trials) and on some trials they were allocated different amounts (“unequal” trials).
 One participant was chosen to be the “actor” and got to choose whether to accept or reject the allocation: in the case of rejection, neither participant got anything.
 The critical manipulation was between two forms of inequity.
-Some pairs were assigned to the Disadvantageous condition, where the actor was allocated less than their partner on Unequal trials (e.g. 1 vs. 4).
-Others were assigned to the Advantageous condition, where they were allocated more (e.g. 4 vs. 1).
+Some pairs were assigned to the “disadvantageous” condition, where the actor was allocated less than their partner on unequal trials (e.g., one vs four).
+Others were assigned to the “advantageous” condition, where they were allocated more (e.g., four vs one).

-The confirmatory design plot for this study would focus on contrasting developmental trajectories for Advantageous vs. Disadvantageous inequality.
+The confirmatory design plot for this study would focus on contrasting developmental trajectories for advantageous vs disadvantageous inequality.
 However, this is a complex, multivariate dataset, including 866 pairs from different age groups and different testing sites across the world which used subtly different protocols.
 How might we go about the process of exploratory visualization for this dataset?

 15.2.3 Plot data collection details